avanzosc/odoo-addons/stock_production_lot_mother/README.rst

 Stock Lot Mother
 ================

-Birth rate, laying rate and lineage new three objects in stock production lot.
+* Birth rate, laying rate and lineage new three objects in stock production lot.
+* New menu for mothers.

 Bug Tracker
 ===========